ansible/workshops/exercises/ansible_smart_mgmt/4-setupinsights/README.md

     - Server Name or Pattern - node
     - Choose Environment - Dev

--   Click Next and then Launch and watch the workflow complete (Note - you may click on each job template being executed to see the details of that job template run)
+-   Click Next and then Launch and watch the workflow complete

+> **NOTE** You may click on each job template being executed to see the details of that job template run)

 -   A successful workflow run will show the following:

 ![workflow complete](images/4-setupinsights-workflow-complete.png)

-At this point in the exercise you the Ansible Smart Management Workshop is now connected to your Red Hat Portal Account and is configured to support demonstrating Insights.
+At this point in the exercise the Ansible Smart Management Workshop is now connected to your Red Hat Portal Account and is configured to support demonstrating Insights.